-The visual arts scholarships are four-year awards to incoming freshmen, with a total value of $10,000 per award.
-Transfer students may also compete for the award and recipients will receive $2,500/year until completion of their Concordia degree and fulfillment of additional renewal criteria.
-For first year students, the scholarship is guaranteed through your sophomore year and is renewable for juniors and seniors, provided you maintain a 3.0 grade point average and are recommended by the faculty.
+For first-year students, the scholarship is guaranteed through your sophomore year and is renewable for juniors and seniors, provided you maintain a 3.0 grade point average and are recommended by the faculty.

-If you are selected for a Scholarship in the Visual Arts, you are expected to declare at least a general art or art history major by the end of your sophomore year.
-All recipients following a studio art track will be expected to produce work for the annual Juried Student Art Exhibition.
-Art history students will be encouraged to submit proposals for the Orland J. Rourke Memorial Lecture Series in the Philosophy and History of Art and to participate in the department’s yearly May Seminar to Europe.
+If you are selected for a Scholarship in the Visual Arts, you are required to declare an art major by the end of your sophomore year.
+All recipients following a studio art track will be expected to produce work for the annual Juried Student Art Exhibition and the Senior Art Exhibition in their final year of study.

 This scholarship recognizes your potential participation and leadership as a collegiate-level artist or art historian and may be added to a Presidential Distinction Award, Faculty Scholarship, Excellence Scholarship, Music Performance, Theatre or Forensics Scholarship.
 Many recipients of this award will also qualify for additional financial scholarships and grants, in which case the Scholarship in the Visual Arts may become a component of a larger financial aid package.